RudraveerMandal/POGchain/src/ledger/readme.md

 A ledger represents the state of the POGchain universe at a given point in time.
 The first ledger in history is called the genesis ledger.

-Every SCP round, consensus decides on which transaction set to apply to the last closed ledger; when the new set is applied, a new "last closed ledger" is defined.
+Every pogcvm round, validation decides on which transaction set to apply to the last closed ledger; when the new set is applied, a new "last closed ledger" is defined.